-In 2017, I joined Martin Searle Solicitors from Garden Court Chambers, where I remain an honorary door tenant.
-My practice there included community care, housing and public law/judicial review.
+In 2017, I joined Martin Searle Solicitors having previously practised from Garden Court Chambers, where my practice included community care, housing and public law/judicial review.

 I have a lot of experience in analysing policies and legislation for human rights compliance, having worked as a human rights adviser for the Children’s Commissioner for England and the legal charity JUSTICE.

 I am an experienced public speaker and writer on legal topics.
 I have a particular interest in the Deprivation of Liberty.